kbroman/knitr_knutshell/pages/sweave.md

 This is a _good thing_!

-4. You don't have to indicate that a chunk is going to produce a figure.
+4. You don't have to indicate that a chunk is going to produce a figure (the old `fig=TRUE`).
 If the chunk produces a figure, knitr will include the figure.

 5. A chunk can produce more than one figure.
 Multiple image files will